Mark E. McGrane

 After graduating from law school, Lauren served as a law clerk for the Honorable David C. Higgs in Minnesota’s Second Judicial District.
 Then, she clerked for the Honorable Peter Reyes, Tracy Smith, and Randall Slieter at the Minnesota Court of Appeals.

 Lauren also has experience in general commercial litigation and has represented clients in a variety of business disputes.

 Outside of practicing law, Lauren enjoys reading, yoga, and hiking with her lab mix, Yuri.

 Sean is an associate with Lind, Jensen, Sullivan & Peterson, P.A., where he represents clients in a wide range of litigation matters, including insurance defense, personal injury defense, construction law, property damage and business disputes.
-He is admitted to practice in Minnesota, Wisconsin, and New York.
+He is admitted to practice in Minnesota, Wisconsin, North Dakota, and New York.